Fruittips/eezee-asessment/README.md

 Author: Mah Yi Da

+## Technologies Used

+Frontend framework: Next.js \
+Styling: styled-jsx and css classes

 ## How to Run App

 1. git clone https://github.com/Fruittips/eezee-asessment.git
 2. cd into `eezee-assessment` folder
-3. Run `npm install`
+3. Run `npm install` to install dependencies
 4. Run `npm run dev` on root folder to start development server
 5. Open http://localhost:3000/ to view application

 ## Features

-1. Persistance of cart quantity across all pages within the application
+1. Persistence of cart quantity across all pages within the application
 2. Products could be sorted from price "High to Low" and price "Low to High"
-3. Brands are sorted alphabetically in the `/brands` page
+3. Brands are listed alphabetically in the `/brands` page
 4. All brands and products are listed on their respective pages
+5. Featured brands are listed on Home page.
+6. Usage of links and buttons to redirect to different pages of the application

 ## Design Considerations

-1. Usage of css files together with style jsx to allow for modular styling and reusability within the application.
+1. Usage of css files together with styled-jsx to allow for modular styling and reusability within the application.
-2. Usage of custom hooks such as `useApiService.js` to allow
+2. Usage of custom hooks such as `useApiService.js` to allow for data fetching without repeating lines of code across all pages.
-3. Separating components into different categories within the application allows for better reading experience for developers
+3. Separating components into different categories within the application allows for better maintainability and reading experience for developers.
 4. Certain parts of the application maintains its state independently, allowing for better isolation of code.
-5. Usage of query params and query slugs, to allow for users to go back to page when given a certain url
+5. Usage of query params and query slugs, to allow for users resume back to page with the same url the user left off at.

 ## File Structure